anokidev/opencalculator/CONTRIBUTING.md

 # Contributing

-Due to the project's nature of OpenCalc is being open source, the source code is available to the public.
+Due to the project's nature of OpenCalculator is being open source, the source code is available to the public.

 ## Before contributing....